-Table 1.
-Mandatory Review for Tenure-Track Assistant Professors No Joint Appointment or Joint Appointment with another College or Joint Appointment within the School at the University Dell Medical School Year of Dossier 6 th year of probationary service 5 th year of probationary service Prep Year of Review 7 th year of probationary service 6 th year of pro 6 th year of probationary service Year promotion is September 1 of September 1 of effective 8 th year in rank 7 th year in rank Promotion review prior to the timelines above would be considered accelerated.
+No Joint Appointment or Joint Appointment with another College or Joint Appointment within the School at the University Dell Medical School Year of Dossier 6 th year of probationary service 5 th year of probationary service Prep Year of Review 7 th year of probationary service 6 th year of probationary service Year promotion is September 1 of September 1 of September 1 of effective 8 th year in rank 7 th year in rank

-No Joint Appointment or Joint Appointment with another College Joint Appointment within the or School at the University Dell Medical School Year of Dossier Prep 6 th year of probationary service 2 nd year of probationary service Year of Review 7 th year of probationary service 3 rd year of probationary service Year promotion is September 1 of September 1 of September 1 of effective 8 th year in rank 4 th year in rank
+Table 2.
+Mandatory Review for Tenure-Track Associate and Tenure-Track Full Professors No Joint Appointment or Joint Appointment within the Dell Medical School Joint Appointment with another College or School at the University Year of Dossier Prep 6 th year of probationary service 2 nd year of probationary service Year of Review 7 th year of probationary service 3 rd year of probationary service Year promotion is effective September 1 of 8 th year in rank September 1 of 4 th year in rank

-Promotion review prior to the timeline above for faculty who do not hold a joint appointment with another college or school would be considered accelerated.
+^{} Promotion review prior to the timeline above for faculty who do not hold a joint appointment with another college or school would be considered accelerated.

-Promotion review cannot occur prior to the timeline above for faculty with joint appointments in another college or school.
+^{}Promotion review cannot occur prior to the timeline above for faculty with joint appointments in another college or school.

 Table 3.
-Sample Timeline for On Time Review of Tenured Associate Professor No Joint Appointment or Joint Appointment within the Dell Medical School Joint Appointment with another College or School at the University Year of Dossier Prep 6 th effective year in rank 5 th effective year in rank Year of Review 7 th effective year in rank 6 th effec 6 th effective year in rank Year promotion is effective September 1 of 8 th year in rank September 1 of 7 th year in rank
+Sample Timeline fo sample Timeline for On Time Review of Tenured Associate Professor No Joint Appointment or Joint Appointment within the Dell Medical School Joint Appointment with another College or School at the University Year of Dossier Prep 6 th effective year in rank 5 th effective year in rank Year of Review 7 th effective year in rank 6 th effective year in rank Year promotion is effective September 1 of 8 th year in rank September 1 of 7 th year in rank